pyedifice/pyedifice/docs/source/edifice.rst

 or unnecessary in Edifice.
 In a normal Edifice application you will never (rarely) “inherit” from a class or override a “virtual” method.

-You never “delete” or “remove” a widget in Edifice, instead you just conditionally declare it.
-When the condition is no longer true the widget will be removed.
+You never “add” or “remove” a widget in Edifice, instead you conditionally render it.
+When the condition is no longer true the widget will be removed, see :ref:`Dynamic Rendering`.

 `QWidgets <https://doc.qt.io/qtforpython-6/api/qtwidgets/qwidget.html>`_
 are stateful objects but Edifice is designed to provide a